Yadkin County Vehicle Impound Guide

 Where Is Your Car?

 Finding your car quickly is crucial to minimizing storage fees.
+The faster you act, the less money you will pay.
 Here's how to track it down:

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your name and the case number associated with your DUI arrest.
+- Reference Your Booking Number: When you call the Sheriff's Office, provide your name, date of birth, and the booking number associated with your DUI arrest.
 This will help them quickly locate your vehicle's impound location.

 What You Need to Retrieve Your Vehicle